unitfactory/api/docs/guidelines.md

 ### Date and time

 For dates, also timezones might be relevant, so whenever this doesn't add to much confusion, using datetimes **with timezone information** is preferred.
-There might be a difference between reads and writes (where we can assume you are sending us your default timezone).
+In writes we might allow sending only a date in that case, but time `00:00:00` is assumed, as well as the default timezone of the account.

 We always use a `string` for dates in `YYYY-MM-DD` format and a `string` for datetime is the `ISO8601` format (`->format('c')` in `php`).

-We call fields that represent dates `...._on`.
+We should call fields that represent dates `...._on`.
-We call fields that represent times `...._at`.
+We should call fields that represent times `...._at`.

 ### Money